Description

 *Q. My Touch-plate relay says it is 12 VDC, but replacement relays are 28V.
 Can I use these 3000 relays with them?

 Yes.
+The vintage relay units can be replaced with model 3000 relays.
 For a period of time in the past Touch-Plate was marking their relays with the lower voltage, even though they really had a higher voltage.
 Some were labeled as 12 VDC; others 14 VDC.
 But all Touch plate systems have always worked with 28 VDC transformers and transverters.
 (If you wish to confirm this on your end, simply check the output voltage on your unit.)
 So you may safely use a 3000 relay to replace a Touch Plate relay marked as 12V or 14V, and may use a new TPS-0120 transformer with either the new or the old relays.
+Although specifications changed through the years (as well as labelling), the 3000 relay is basically the same.
+The only modification is that the two pigtail wires coming from the rectangular base is now internal and they land line voltage in the holes and are secured by tightening the screw.

 Q. How do I install the rubber grommet in the hole?